 - Write a detailed, word-for-word script during a dry-run.
 Notate where longer pauses might be needed.

-- Record the narration/voiceover in an audio recording program.
-I use GarageBand, with a handful of plugins.
-Do not simply read the script!
-Rather, strive for a conversational tone, as if you’re talking with your best friend.
+- Record the narration/voice over in an audio recording program.
+I use Logic Pro X, but you could also use GarageBand.
+Strive for a conversational tone, as if you’re talking with your best friend.

 - Export the final audio file, then import it into ScreenFlow.

-- Record the on-screen actions while simultaneously playing back the audio.
+- Record the on-screen actions while simultaneously playing back the audio, if it helps.

-- Add animated intro/outro graphics to beginning/end of the video.
+- Add animated intro/outro graphics to beginning and end of the video.

-- Export the final screencast directly to the video host (Vimeo, YouTube, etc).
+- Export the final screencast to your video host (Vimeo, Wistia, YouTube, etc).

 - Share with the world!